Thursday, July 26, 2007

 The CoolGlobes project has been underwritten by a

-including Exelon, Pepsi, Medline, Abbott, Toyota and
+variety of corporate and individual sponsors, including Exelon, Pepsi, Medline, Abbott, Toyota and

 Hyatt.